 Penn State encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation or have questions about the physical access provided, please contact the Arts Ticket Center in advance of your participation or visit.

 Audio description—available at no extra charge to ticket holders—offers live verbal description of the visual elements of selected performances.
 Especially helpful to patrons with sight-loss, audio description can also improve information processing for people with learning disabilities.
 The service’s trained audio describers use a transmitter and microphone to relay a pictorial description to patrons wearing earpieces attached to palm-sized receivers.
 Audio description clarifies details and provides background information, but it doesn’t interfere with other key audible elements of a performance.
-Performances that are audio described are identified by (logo).
+For a list of performances being audio described, go to audio description.
 Reservations are required at least two weeks in advance of the performance.
 Phone 814-863-0255 to reserve this service.

 Complimentary parking is provided in the Eisenhower Parking Deck for patrons attending all performances—except School-Time Matinees—presented by the Center for the Performing Arts.